docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/PrGPU-SDK-macros.md

 The folder contains additional files used by the above files.

 One thing to watch out for is whether your projects are tracking header dependencies properly.
-If not, you’ll need to manually recompile kernels when include files change.
-This is true whether or not you use the SDK porting set, so you’ve likely already sorted this out.
+If not, you'll need to manually recompile kernels when include files change.
+This is true whether or not you use the SDK porting set, so you've likely already sorted this out.

 ---